dynamik1703/gym_longicontrol/README.md

 and
 @conference{icaart21,
-  author={Jan Dohmen and Roman Liessner and Christoph Friebel and Bernard BÃ¤ker}, title={LongiControl: A Reinforcement Learning Environment for Longitudinal Vehicle Control}, booktitle={Proceedings of the 13th International Conference on Agents and Artificial Intelligence - Volume 2: ICAART,}, year={2021},
+  author={Dohmen, Jan T. and Liessner, Roman and Friebel, Christoph and Bäker, Bernard}, title={LongiControl: A Reinforcement Learning Environment for Longitudinal Vehicle Control}, booktitle={Proceedings of the 13th International Conference on Agents and Artificial Intelligence - Volume 2: ICAART,}, year={2021},